Tetz95/linux-g13-driver/README.md

 # Requirements #
 libusb-1.0
-If you don't have it, you can get it by ``sudo apt-get install libusb-1.0``
+For Ubuntu, it should be installed already but if you don't have it, you can get it by ``sudo apt-get install libusb-1.0-0``
+For Arch Linux you can install it by ``sudo pacman -S libusb``

 Java version 1.6 or higher
+For Ubuntu, it can be install by ``sudo apt-get install default-jre``
+For Arch it can be installed by ``sudo pacman -S jre8-openjdk``

 # Download #
 Download zip file from https://github.com/Tetz95/linux-g13-driver/tree/master/distros